-The feeling of joining others in one shared activity is refreshing and uplifting.
+There are so many classes online these days!
+Find something you love or try something new.
+The feeling of joining others in one shared activity, even online, is refreshing and uplifting.
 It has a way of clearing the emotional slate and allowing things to turn in a positive direction.
 Plus, it makes it easy to do a full workout, since you have a coach and classmates to motivate you to do your best.

 2. Make a list of workouts you can do on your own

 Make several workouts that range from easy to very challenging.
 Have them written out.
 Include warmup, sets & reps, and warmdown.
 Create a space to tick off each item as you go to hold yourself accountable.

 If you don’t have time to make up workouts or don’t know how, Fit4Flight is the perfect solution.
 This is a series of aerial-specific workouts that can be done at home with no special equipment.
 It’s a one-time purchase and you can watch the videos as many times as you like–they are yours to keep.

 Sara is an excellent instructor.
 She makes learning the art of aerial very safe and super fun. -Gigi de Jong, former Olympics gymnastics coach

 3. Seek out new activities